 The WILPF Youth Network is a space for people under the age of 35 to network, organise and advance the goals of WILPF’s younger members.
 The WILPF Youth Network includes young people from Asia Pacific, Europe, the Americas, Africa and South Asia; geographically diverse, but united by the goals of gender equality, peace and disarmament.

-Since June 2023, Young WILPF is led by a Coordination Group, which seeks to strengthen the network, connect young activists from all over the world and organise meetings and conferences to bring the youth perspective into the debate.
+Young WILPF is led by Global Convenors, which seeks to strengthen the network, connect young activists from all over the world and organise meetings and conferences to bring the youth perspective into the debate.

 We are always looking for young people who want to join the movement to promote and advocate for feminist peace, human rights, disarmament and the environment!
 If you would like to join the Young WILPF network, please fill up the form below.